 A survey of the political, economic, social, religious and intellectual activities of African civilizations, ancient to modern.
 The course also focuses on the influence of Africa and its people on the Caribbean area, South America and the United States.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.
-May not be offered each semester.
+(CAN JOUR 4) May not be offered each semester.

-HISTORY 165 - 3 Units History of American Women
+History of American Women

 Explores the historical role of the American woman, comparing the images developed in our culture with the reality of women's lifestyles and contributions to economic, political and social change.
 Emphasis will be on the twentieth century woman.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.

-HISTORY 170 - 3 Units History of the United States to 1876
+History of the United States to 1876

 A survey of American historical development from the founding of English colonies through Reconstruction.
 The course emphasizes the evolution of political, economic and social institutions and ideas.
+Lecture.
 Optional credit/no credit or grade.
 Recommended for transfer students.
 Essential for history and political science majors.
 Transferable to CSU; UC.
 (CAN HIST 8) (HIST 170 + 175 = CAN HIST SEQ B)

-HISTORY 175 - 3 Units History of the United States since 1876
+History of the United States since 1876

 A survey of American history since the Civil War.
 The course emphasizes the development of the modern American society and economy, and American participation in world affairs.
+Lecture.
 Optional credit/no credit or grade.
 Recommended for transfer students.
 Essential for history and political science majors.
 Transferable to CSU; UC.
 (CAN HIST 10) (HIST 170 + 175 = CAN HIST SEQ B)

-HISTORY 180 - 3 Units History of Western Civilization
+History of Western Civilization

 A study of Near Eastern and European cultures from their inception to the sixteenth century which considers their social, cultural and intellectual contributions to contemporary Western civilization.
 Special attention is given to the rise of Classical Greece, Christianity and the Renaissance.
+Lecture.
 Optional credit/no credit or grade.
 Recommended for all transfer students majoring in the liberal arts, the humanities or the social sciences.
-Transferable to CSU; UC.
+UC Credit Limitations: History 180 and 180H combined-maximum credit, one course Transferable to CSU; UC.
 (CAN HIST 2) (HIST 180 + 185 = CAN HIST SEQ A)

-HISTORY 180 HONORS - 3 Units History of Western Civilization Part I, Honors
+HISTORY 180 HONORS - 3 Units

+History of Western Civilization Part I, Honors

 The Golden West Honors program offers highly motivated students an enriched academic experience, challenging them with stimulating, rigorous assignments leading them to advanced levels of critical thinking.
 Most enhancements to the standard History 180 course are qualitative rather than quantitative.
 There is no definitive statement in History.
 Each generation re-writes it according to its values, beliefs and prejudices.
 What makes a good historian is an inquiring mind.
 History should be interrogated by minds trained in a discipline of attentive disbelief!
 Each class involves a quest for answers to historical questions.
 These learning objectives are divided into five equal course units or modules.
 They define the material to be presented in class and tested periodically.
 Unit #1 deals with the Roots of Western Civilization in Mesopotamian, Egyptian and Hebrew cultures.
 Unit #2 examines Ancient and Classical Greece with special reference to philosophical, literary and artistic achievements.
 Unit #3 explores Cosmopolitanism by study of the Hellenistic Age and the transition of the Roman Republic into the Roman Empire.
 Unit #4 looks at the Transformation of the Roman World into the realms of Roman and Byzantine Christianity and also at the world of Islam.
-Unit #5 deals with the Rise of Western Europe: manorialism and feudalism; citystates and universal empires; and the concept of Renaissance.
+Unit #5 deals with the Rise of Western Europe: manorialism and feudalism; city-states and universal empires; and the concept of Renaissance.
+Lecture.
 Letter grade only.
-UC credit limitations.
-See counselor.
-Transferable to CSU; UC.
+UC Credit Limitations: History 180 and 180H combined-maximum credit, one course Transferable to CSU; UC.

-HISTORY 185 - 3 Units History of Western Civilization
+History of Western Civilization